reasons you're not losing weight

 Plus, doing too much cardio, eating too frequently, or not getting a balanced mix of nutrients can also slow down weight loss.
 Other factors like not enough sleep, too much stress, drinking sugary beverages, not following intermittent fasting correctly, and certain health issues play a role too.

-To overcome these obstacles, try changing your daily habits and listening to what your body needs.
+To overcome these obstacles, try improving your healthy habits and listening to what your body needs.
 If you have health concerns, it’s best to seek advice from a healthcare professional.

 Why do I feel thinner but weigh the same?